 Additionally, on the Thursday night before the official opening of the festival, there is a networking party where you can pick up your pass early.

 Over half the delegates usually attend this Thursday event.

 There is a floorplan of the venue (that will be updated before the festival), here.

-Every year we have around 150 industry professionals who come and speak.
-In the past we have played host the worlds biggest screenwriters, producers, agents and directors.
+Every year we have around 100 industry professionals who come and speak.
+In the past, we have played host to the world’s biggest screenwriters, producers, agents and directors.

 These industry experts have included…